pinkpong111/governance-rules-theory/README.md

 ## Overview

+> **Scope:** Governance Rules Theory specifies the *rule-governance layer* within the Deficit-Fractal Governance (DFG) framework.
+It is an architectural component, not a complete governance solution.
+Questions of network topology, storm dynamics, and cross-layer escalation routing are addressed in the companion theories.
+This document concerns how rules are generated, maintained, and retired — and under what structural conditions the governing layer can safely withdraw.

 Governance in multi-agent systems is not about controlling what agents do.
 It is about designing the conditions under which agents naturally converge toward **stable, diverse, and self-sustaining behavior**.

 The goal of governance is not perpetual intervention — it is to reach a state where intervention is **no longer needed**.
 That state is called **Rest Mode**.